Major League Hacking 2026 Hackathon Season

 Due to space limitations of the MSC, we are only able to accept 800 hackers.
 We will have a waitlist line for students who are not accepted.
 Starting at 11 AM, we will admit people from the waitlist line until the MSC capacity has been reached.

-Will there be workshops or talks?
+Will there be workshops or activities?

 Where can I park?